mathgrad/Sharepoint-Meatball/README.md

       The following should help fix most issues with the script.
       <ol>
         <li>
           Check the page's lists.
+Ensure the proper lists are all select lists.
         </li>
         <li>
-          Check the column names, including the hidden ones.
+          Verify internal and external names for each column.
+The solution uses the internal column names for information transfer, and the external column name for visual                 changes.
         </li>
         <li>
           Verify column names haven't been changed.
+If the external names change, then the values in the <a href="3">customization</a> script will not run correctly.
         </li>
         <li>
           Verify the values in each select column and ensure they match with defaults or overrides.
+If the <a href="3c">colors and values</a> script lacks or contains incorrect values, then the meatballs will revert to inheriting the color from           the page.
+For example, a black page will cause black meatballs.
         </li>
         <li>
-          Verify the overrides are created correctly.
+          If error persists, then contact the developers.
         </li>
       </ol>
     </dd>
     <dd>
-      If error persists, then contact the developers.
+      For Developers
       <ol>
         <li>
           Add a script editor to the page or use one on the page.